In Trousers: Recording

 The original cast album was released on CD on the Original Cast record label.
 In reviewing the original cast recording, William Ruhlmann wrote: "Since Finn turned out to be the most impressive songwriting talent to emerge in the musical theater in the 1980s, this record, a cast recording of the 1979 production, is of more than passing interest, even if, in comparison to its successors, it is slight.
 Still, the music is lively and melodic, the lyrics often provocative and surprising, and the performances, notably that of Chip Zien, who appeared in the later shows in a different role, arresting."
-The album made some changes for reasons of time, like cutting the opening number, "Very Opening", and abbreviating several songs, most noticeably "The Rape of Miss Goldberg".
+The album made some changes for reasons of time, like cutting the opening number, "Very Opening", and abbreviating several songs, most noticeably "The Rape of Miss Goldberg", "My High School Sweetheart", and "Marvin Takes a Victory Shower".
 The number "How America Got Its Name" was also cut, except for Marvin's final words.
-"How America Got Its Name" was later significantly altered, with the original off-Broadway version only being preserved in the original liner notes included with the vinylrelease of the original off-Broadway cast recording.
+"How America Got Its Name" was later significantly altered, with the original off-Broadway version only being preserved in the original liner notes included with the vinyl release of the original off-Broadway cast recording.